Possessions & Conduct

 - Wireless (WiFi) routers for personal use (these interfere with Biola's wireless technology)

-- See also Prohibited & Legal Items below.
+- See also Prohibited & Illegal Items below.

 Top of Page